“THE WORST BIKES I EVER RACED” BY JODY WEISEL

 When the subject of testing motorcycles comes up, people always want to know what the best bike I ever raced was and what the worst bike was.
 I’ll keep best bike to myself because I constantly have brand-new models to test and one of them could be the magic machine.
 As for the worst bike, it’s not fair to narrow it down to just one machine, because I’ve raced some horrendous wastes of metal and rubber in my day.
 It should be said that even the worst bikes have redeeming qualities and the best bikes often have glaring flaws.
 But a motocross bike is like fine wine: it must be judged by its vintage, not by the standards of today.
 To a modern rider, all the bikes made in 1978 are the worst bikes made.

-To accurately rate the qualities of good and bad bikes, you have to have been around during their year of vintage.
+To accurately rate the qualities of good and bad bikes, you have to have been around during the year of their vintage.
 Luckily, I raced old bikes when they were new, and based on those credentials alone, let me hit a few highlights—or would that be lowlights?

 THERE IS ONE BIKE THAT SATAN WOULD CHOOSE TO RIDE, IF HE WEREN’T SO BUSY COLLECTING THE SOULS OF WAYWARD YOUTH.
 IT WAS CALLED THE BLACK WIDOW.